Last Updated on 12/28/2020 by FilipiKnow

 Otherwise, you can click the “Reschedule” option below the appointment date and time.
 This option enables you to select another schedule.
 Provide the reason for the change of appointment date and proceed to the next step.

-The online appointment won’t be valid until you pay the required registration fee (see step 1 for a list of fees).
+The online appointment won’t be valid until you pay the required registration fee.

-To make the payment, PRC offers users five options:
+To make the payment, PRC offers users different options:

 This mode of payment is ideal for those who want to pay the registration fee online.